jb12-art/JS2/README.md

 # Description

-- JavaScript 2, Noroff API V2 - Using JWT and API Keys.
+- Noroff API V2 - Using JWT and API Keys.
 - producing a new JavaScript front-end client for an existing social media platform.

 #